keokilee/makahiki/README.markdown

 * Open a browser and go to http://localhost:8000 to see the website.

 ## Troubleshooting
 If you visit http://localhost:8000 and a NoneType exception appears, it is isn't your fault!
 Django/Pinax has an issue with dumping and loading fixtures that depend on foreign keys.
 In this case, it is the foreign key that connects the django\_generic\_flatblocks\_genericflatblock table to the django\_content\_type table.
-A sample SQL script is located in `fixture_update.sql`.
-You'll need to update the content type ids in the genericflatblock table to point to the correct entry in the content types table.
-It is recommended that you use a GUI based database browser like the [SQLite Database Browser](http://sqlitebrowser.sourceforge.net/) for SQLite3.

-Some hints:

-* website\_header matches to the content type with name "title"
-* website\_footer matches to the content type "text"
-* website\_image matches to the content type "image"
-* homepage\_tips matches to the content type "titleandtext"

-It sucks, but there's no easy way around it.
+I have created a backup of my contenttypes data that can be used to reload it.
+But first, you need to delete the contents of the contenttypes database.

+Here's a way to do this using the Python shell:

+1. Type `python manage.py shell` to start the shell.
+2. Import the ContentType model by typing `from django.contrib.contenttypes.models import ContentType`.
+3. Type the following command: `map(lambda c: c.delete(), ContentType.objects.all())`.
+What this does is that it loads all of the objects from the database and deletes each one.
+4. Exit the python shell (type `exit()`) and reload the fixtures with `python manage.py loaddata fixtures/*`.

+You should see something similar to this:

+`
+(pinax-env)gelee-macbook-pro:kukui-cup-pinax gelee$ python manage.py shell
+Python 2.6.1 (r261:67515, Jul  7 2009, 23:51:51)
+[GCC 4.2.1 (Apple Inc. build 5646)] on darwin
+Type "help", "copyright", "credits" or "license" for more information.
+(InteractiveConsole)
+>>> from django.contrib.contenttypes.models import ContentType
+>>> map(lambda c: c.delete(), ContentType.objects.all())
+[None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None, None]
+>>> exit()
+(pinax-env)gelee-macbook-pro:kukui-cup-pinax gelee$ python manage.py loaddata fixtures/*
+Installing json fixture 'fixtures/contenttypes_backup' from absolute path.
+Installing json fixture 'fixtures/initial_data' from absolute path.
+Installed 109 object(s) from 2 fixture(s)
+(pinax-env)gelee-macbook-pro:kukui-cup-pinax gelee$
+`

 ## Running tests
 While Django/Pinax has support for running tests, some of the out of the box tests fail (as of Pinax 0.7.1).
 You can run the tests using `python manage.py test`.
 I created my own script to only run my own tests in the system.
 You can run those tests by typing `python runtests.py`.
 These are the same tests that are run by our continuous integration server.